RoboBlocky

 • Barobo offers both online and on-site professional development to support educators in integrating RoboBlocky curricula into classroom instruction and expanded learning programs.

-• A train-the-trainer program is also available, enabling school districts to conduct their own professional development for teachers, building local capacity and ensuring long-term sustainability.
+• A train-the-trainer program is also available, enabling school districts to conduct their own professional development for teachers, building local capacity and supporting long-term sustainability.

 For more information, please click here.